Note-this page is still under construction as of March 31, 2009.. I will add photos as I have time. Geoff Fors

 California Division of Forestry, 1969.
 QCN1019A.
 Photo courtesy Bob Thompson

-Washington State Dept. of Natural Resources, dual radio control head.
+Washington State Dept. of Natural Resources - Dual radio control head.
 1963?
 Rear panel has a male connector as used on mobile telephones of the era, rather than a pin-socket panel as regular Motrac heads.

 California Division of Forestry, 1963 XCN6892AK SP 3 Photo courtesy of Bob Thompson